Kim Kardashian Asks Her Legal Team To Help Free Cyntoia Brown And Alice Johnson

 — Kim Kardashian West (@KimKardashian) November 21, 2017

-Interestingly, there were claims that the Keeping Up With The Kardashians star has been secretly working on helping Alice Johnson’s case for over a month now and has been going on since.
+Interestingly, there were claims that the Keeping Up With the Kardashians star has been secretly working on helping Alice Johnson’s case for over a month now and has been going on since.

-Aside from Kim, ACLU also picked Johnson’s case for their ad campaign to end mass incarceration.
+Aside from Kim, the ACLU also picked Johnson’s case for their ad campaign to end mass incarceration.

 According to Holley, Johnson has been “a model prisoner and has the support of the warden, government officials and a host of others in her bid for release.”